-- 1. In Route 53, create a hosted zone.
+- 1. In Route 53, create a Private hosted zone.
+For the VPC, you can use the existing Atlassian Services VPC.
 The domain name is your preferred domain. - If you've already set up Confluence, go to Services > CloudFormation in the AWS console, select the stack, and click Update Stack.
 (If you're setting up Confluence for the first time, follow the Quick Start template as below). - 3.
-Under Other Parameters, enter the domain name of your hosted zone in the Route 53 Hosted Zone field. - 4.
-Enter your preferred sub-domain or leave the Sub-domain for Hosted Zone field blank and we'll use your stack name is the sub-domain. - 5.
+Under Other Parameters, enter the name of your hosted zone in the Route 53 Hosted Zone field. - 4.
+Enter your preferred sub-domain or leave the Sub-domain for Hosted Zone field blank and we'll use your stack name as the sub-domain. - 5.
 Follow the prompts to update the stack.
 We'll then generate the load balancer and EFS url, and create a record in Route 53 for each. - 6.
 In Confluence go to

-General Configuration and update the Confluence base URL to your Route 53 domain.

-7. Finally, terminate and re-provision each Confluence and Synchrony node to pick up the changes.
+- > General Configuration and update the Confluence base URL to your Route 53 domain. - 7.
+Set up DNS resolution between your on-premises network and the VPC with the private hosted zone.
+You can do this with: - a. an Active Directory (either Amazon Directory Service or Microsoft Active Directory) - b. a DNS forwarder on EC2 using bind9 or Unbound. - 8.
+Finally, terminate and re-provision each Confluence and Synchrony node to pick up the changes.